aakash-27-bit/LegalFlow-digital-court-react-application/CONTRIBUTING.md

 - Be respectful and constructive in all communications.
 - See the CODE_OF_CONDUCT.md for more details.

-Thank you for helping us improve LegalFlow!
+Thank you for helping us improve HighWheels!